rage/programming-23/data/part-9/5-class-attributes.md

 The _traits_ of objects are a central concept in object oriented programming.
 The term encompasses the methods and variables defined in the class definition.
 Again, not all Python programmers use the term "traits", some preferring _attributes_, _features_ or _members_.
 Traits is quite accepted in the wider object oriented programming world, so that is the term we use here.

-Thus far we have dealt with the _traits of objects_.
+Thus far we have dealt mostly with _traits of objects_.
 These include the methods and attributes accessible in any instance of a class.
-Classes themselves can also have traits, which are sometimes called _static traits_, or more specifically _class variables_ and _class methods_.
+In fact, classes _themselves_ can also have traits, which are sometimes called _static traits_, or more specifically _class variables_ and _class methods_.

 ## Class variables